dev-bittu/lotus-grammar/grammar/oop/classes.md

 4. **Static Context:**
    Shared variables and methods.

-MyLang’s class structure is designed to separate declaration and functionality, emphasizing clarity and modularity.
+Lotus’s class structure is designed to separate declaration and functionality, emphasizing clarity and modularity.